 But ultimately I decided the other path really wasn’t making me happy.
-And, I saw a lot of people in my life who chose that kind of a path and were stuck in a job that wasn’t fulfilling, that they were really honestly pretty miserable in, and that carried over into really every aspect of their life.
-And I told myself at that moment I didn’t want that to be my story.
-And so no matter how hard it was, no matter what kind of odds were stacked against me, I was going to make it work.
-I had no idea what I was doing.
-I had no business experience.
+I knew a lot of people who were stuck in a job that wasn’t fulfilling.
+They were really honestly pretty miserable in their jobs, and that carried over into really every aspect of their life.
+I told myself at that moment I didn’t want that to be my story.
+So I would make it work, no matter how hard it was or what kind of odds were stacked against me.
+I had no idea what I was doing and no business experience.
 All I knew was that I loved crystals and I had a passion for that and that’s what made me happy and I was going to go for it.

 Kelly: Yeah, and it’s so courageous, because so many people feel that way and don’t, you know, they just can’t bring themselves to do it.
 So yeah, it’s amazing that you did.
 What was the first kind of nudge into that that you took into the business?

-I started seeing clients, and the very first thing I did, just to get some practice, was actually just offer free sessions.
-I really didn’t have, you know, enough confidence yet to charge for my services.
+So I started seeing clients.
+The very first thing I did, just to get some practice, was actually just offer free sessions.
+I really didn’t have enough confidence yet to charge for my services.
 I was still figuring things out.
-And I thought, hey, this will be a great thing.
+However I thought, hey, this will be a great thing.
 So every person that I met that was kind of interested in what I was doing, I would invite them for a half an hour free session with me.
 So I’d do a 30-minute session.
 Because where I was practicing, it was also new to a lot of people.
 Crystal therapy isn’t a super mainstream thing like massage.
 It’s certainly probably not even as well-known as something like Reiki.
 So, it was challenging because it was kind of like introducing this new modality into my community.

 So, I did a lot of free sessions, I went to a lot of really smaller community groups, women’s spirituality and support groups, groups for women entrepreneurs, and just talked about what I did.
 And then invited people to come see me for a free session.
 Because, like I said, I didn’t have much business experience, didn’t know what I was doing, but that just seemed like the best way at the time to, kind of, get myself out there.